martinsirbe/cex-stock-checker/readme.md

 ```
 CEX UK is a shop that sells second-hand items, such as console games, movies, various electronic products, etc.
 This is a simple script written in Python that is used to check CEX UK website to see if given items are in a specific store stock.
+Additionally, it's possible to configure this script to send the stock check result to a specified email address.

 CEX UK website - https://uk.webuy.com/